tomochallenge/tomochallenge.github.io/main_pages/60_submit.md

     1. which challenge the submission is for.
     2. a short name for the submission (about 10 characters).
     3. a short name for the submitting person or group (about 10 characters).
+    4. contact information (email address) for the submitting person or group.
+This information will not be made public.
+    5. the required computation time for computing the results, and which computational hardware was used.
-    4. a longer explanation of the approach used to obtain the submitted results.
+    6. a longer explanation of the approach used to obtain the submitted results.
 References can also be included.

 Please see [here](https://tomochallenge.github.io/results/) what information previous submissions have provided.
 If you have previously submitted results for the same challenge with the same short name, the results will be updated in the table.
 Please indicate what was changed compared with the previous submission(s).